jdetch/wdi_9_angular_demo_routes/README.md

 ```

-* This controller will have two modules injected into it.
+* This controller will have two services injected into it.
 	* $scope (ViewModel)
 	* $routeParams - This will allow access to HTTP paramenters.
 * We will get the customer ID from the $routeParams.